 Florida residents and any individual in Florida who is present in Florida for the purpose of providing goods or services for the benefit of residents and visitors of the state is eligible to be vaccinated.

 All individuals under the age of 18 receiving a vaccine must be accompanied by a guardian and complete the COVID-19 vaccine screening and consent form.
-To download a copy of the form, click here.

 The Moderna and Janssen (Johnson and Johnson) vaccines are authorized for persons age 18 and up.
 Persons ages 16-17: The Pfizer vaccine is authorized for persons age 16 and up.

 To see the latest Executive Order related to vaccine eligibility, click here.

 Persons may also receive a vaccination at several other Walton County locations.
 Please check the state vaccine locator at www.floridahealthcovid19.gov/vaccines/vaccine-locator/ for your nearest location.

 DOH-Walton/Walton Community Health Center conducts free COVID-19 testing in DOH-Walton locations in Santa Rosa Beach and DeFuniak Springs by appointment only.
 Call 850-401-6453 to schedule a testing appointment only.
 Antibody tests are not available.